Cap Penalties

-Antonio Williams went in the second round of the NFL draft to Washington.
+Antonio Williams went 71st overall in the third round of the NFL draft to Washington.
 The dynasty community has him sitting at 2.01 in rookie drafts.
 That is too low.
 He is a fair 1.11 in Superflex and a clean 1.12 in 1QB.
 The path is in his favor, the depth chart is in his favor, and the price reflects neither.

 The player